godaddy-wordpress/coblocks-theme/README.txt

 License: GPLv2 or later

 == Changelog ==

+= 1.2.0 =
+* New: Major update to editor styles for the Gutenberg block editor
+* New: Add compatibility for WordPress 5.0
+* New: Add support for MacOS Mojave Safari dark mode by using prefers-color-scheme: dark
+* New: Add support for responsive embeds
+* Remove: Fitvids.js, as Tabor now supports responsive embeds by default

 = 1.1.8 =
 * Tweak: Add styling for the new CoBlocks Social block